 Friday, January 25, was the 35th anniversary of the Apple Macintosh computer.
 It’s hard to believe it’s been that long.
 I was in college at the time, and one of my professors bought a Mac and brought it to class.
 We were all amazed at what a graphical user interface looked like and at what this little computer could do.
 It was so different from the Apple II computers we were using then.
 I know it’s an over-used term, but it seemed like magic at the time.
 I was enthralled and wanted one so badly, but didn’t have the money.
 I had had “the bug” for computers since a high school trip to the local college, where I got to play around on a mainframe.
 Seeing the Mac and how different it was cemented my interest in computers.
 It would be many, many years before I was able to own my own Mac, but these early experiences led to my career in the software industry.

-Looking back over the past 35 years of computing history, I’m amazed at how much was accomplished on, what by today’s standards, was very simple and low power machines.
-Not only did those early Macs help usher in a new era of computing, with new ways to do desktop publishing, project management, financial analysis, and more, people found ways to use these new computers in ways their creators never imagined.
-They learned new ways to create things and new ways to work.
+Looking back over the past 35 years of computing history, I’m amazed at how much was accomplished on, what by today’s standards, were very simple and low power machines.
+Not only did those early Macs help usher in a new era of computing, with new ways to do desktop publishing, project management, financial analysis, and more, people used these new computers in ways their creators never imagined.
+They learned new approaches to create things and new ways to work.
 This is not unlike today’s world, where new types of computing devices are being used in many ways to create and communicate, often in ways not originally designed into the device.

 As I’m writing this blog post on my iPad, I can’t help but compare the experience of working on the original Mac and working on this iPad.
 I remember what people said and wrote about them back then.
 There are many parallels between the perceptions of those original Macs and today’s iPads: Mac vs. PC, GUI vs command line, ease of use vs power, mouse vs keyboard, iPad vs laptop, real work vs toy, and so on.
 Maybe these types of arguments are inevitable when something new threatens to replace or improve upon the incumbent.
 Some are eager to embrace the new, even if it’s means a learning curve, while others are reluctant and often are the ones to point out all the ways the new technology will never be as good.